A Comprehensive Study on the Effectiveness of ASR Representations for Noise-Robust Speech Emotion Recognition: Results and Evaluation

 \subsection{Robustness of ASR Representations on NSER}

-To evaluate the robustness of ASR representations for noisy emotion recognition, we conducted a comparative analysis of various ASR representations, including the encoder with the Adapter (Whisper-Encoder), the decoder with the Adapter (Whisper-Decoder), and a combination of both encoder and decoder with the Adapter (Whisper-Encoder+Decoder), alongside SSL model representations, across various noise intensities.
-The results are summarized in Table III.
+To evaluate the robustness of ASR representations for NSER, we compared the encoder (Whisper-Enc), the decoder (Whisper-Dec), and their integration (Proposed) against state-of-the-art SSL models across different SNR levels.
+The results are presented in Table V.

-The results reveal that as noise intensity increases, the performance of all models declines, with human noise causing greater fluctuations than environmental noise.
-Conversely, reducing noise intensity leads to consistent performance improvements across the board, demonstrating the robustness of ASR representations.

-In the Environment subset of IEMOCAP, the performance of the Whisper-Encoder+Decoder decreases as noise intensifies.
-When the SNR drops from 0 to -5 dB, the UAR decreases by 4.22$\%$, whereas the F1 score declines by 6.08$\%$.
-Conversely, an increase in SNR from 0 to 5 dB results in improvements of 0.84$\%$ in UAR and 0.99$\%$ in F1.
-These results demonstrate that although performance is affected under severe noise conditions, the Whisper-Encoder+Decoder maintains notable robustness.
-Compared with the best-performing SSL representation (Wav2vec 2.0), the Whisper-Encoder+Decoder achieves significant improvements, with gains of up to 11.08$\%$ in UAR and 12.11$\%$ in F1 at 0 dB.
-Furthermore, although the Whisper-Encoder shows slightly better stability than the Whisper-Decoder under challenging noise conditions, the integration of both representations ensures the most consistent and robust performance across all SNR levels.

-In the Human subset, which presents more complex human noise challenges, performance declines sharply with increasing noise intensity.
-For the Whisper-Encoder+Decoder, the UAR decreases by 5.73$\%$ and the F1 score drops by 6.81$\%$ as the SNR decreases from 0 to -5 dB.
-Conversely, when the SNR increases to 5 dB, the Whisper-Encoder+Decoder achieves improvements of 2.02$\%$ in UAR and 2.32$\%$ in F1 relative to 0 dB.
-Compared with the best-performing SSL representation (Hubert), the Whisper-Encoder+Decoder achieves significant improvements, with gains of up to 8.3$\%$ in UAR and 8.37$\%$ in F1 at 0 dB.
-This highlights the superior capability of the Whisper-Encoder+Decoder to address complex human noise effectively.

-Overall, the findings confirm the superior robustness of ASR representations, particularly under noisy conditions.
-Compared with SSL-based models, the proposed method (Whisper-Encoder+Decoder) achieves consistently better performance across all noise levels, with significant improvements observed in both environmental and human noise scenarios.